 1. Does the story make it crystal clear that these accusations are allegations and not statements of fact?
 If not, rewrite to make that the case.

 2. Does the story have the accused person’s/company’s point of view, or has an attempt been made to contact them – if not, then tell a senior staffer.
-If there is comment, do all the accusations have a responding comment.?
+If there is comment, are all the accusations made in the story answered?

 4. If the story is about a matter in which a court case is pending, be careful of anything which pre-convicts the accused, or the person who might be accused of the crime.
 So, don’t say the intruder dressed in the red T-shirt murdered the woman (only a judge can decide when it is murder).
 Rather, the woman was killed, allegedly by an intruder in a red T-shirt.
 Sitting in your office, you don’t know how she died!